eXTReMe Tracker

 #25.0 cyan = 40% mass-tone intensity in a clear media + 00% ult. blue.

-Notice that the printed cyan is a 40% tint of transparent cyan, it's not the mass-tone of PB15.3.
+Notice that the printed cyan is a 40% tint of transparent cyan, it's not shown as the mass-tone of transparent PB15.3.
+The same goes for transparent magenta.

-black = dark-neutral = 100 parts blue + 100 parts red's brown or yellow's brown (very close to the same color burnt umber)
+black = dark-neutral = 100 parts blue or 100 parts cyan + 100 parts red's brown or yellow's brown (same color, burnt umber)

 36RCW#19, (FRENCH ULTRAMARINE) BLUE TO NEUTRAL DARK